thomasballinger/posts/2024-07-13-js-packaging.markdown

 One persnickety group of platforms you may choose to target use old module resolution algorithms that don't understand the `"exports"` field of a package.json. `"exports"` specifies the location of code based on the path imported from your library.
 When this mapping is trivial (when there's only one code file to load) this isn't necessary but it is when you have multiple entry points.

 Multiple entry points are a neat idea: install a single package like `convex` to be able to import multiple pieces of code. `import { query } from "convex/server";` comes from a completely separate codebase (importing different dependencies and with different platform requirements) as `import { ConvexClient } from "convex/browser";` but both imports are enabled by `npm install convex`.
 Without relying on bundler code extraction you can be certain that the portion of the codebase not imported from will not end up in the bundled code.
-For targets that don't tree shake like Node.js, you still know code from a different entry point than the one you imported will absolutely not run.
+For targets that don't tree shake like Node.js, you still know code not imported from this entry point will absolutely not run.

-# Are you going to get to the story?
+But they're not _just_ a neat idea: they're nearly required to maintain encapsulation.
+Before `"exports"` any file in a package could be imported by a consumer making it difficult to enforce a public interface.
+And using export conditions you can further direct various package consumers to the compiled artifact just right for them.

+# How do we do it

 I didn't know much about this until about two years ago when I started to maintain npm packages for [Convex](https://www.convex.dev/), primarily the [convex](https://www.npmjs.com/package/convex) package. ([source](https://github.com/get-convex/convex-js))

-We decided to support multiple entry points for platforms like Metro and older versions of Jest and Vitest that use something like Node.js v10 resolution, ignoring the entry point mapping `"export"` field of the package.json.
+I decided to use multiple entry points and soon realized we needed them to work for platforms like Metro and older versions of Jest and Vitest that use something like Node.js v10 resolution, ignoring the entry point mapping `"exports"` field of the package.json.
 To imitate support for multiple entry points it's necessary for the built JavaScript files to be located relative to the package root according to their entry point name: `convex/server` will refer to

 - a JavaScript file in the package root called server.js,
 - a file called server/index.js,